 At Ron Wave Design, Ron and I use www.daysoftheyear.com to find all these appreciation days.
 The best way to utilize these days is to create your posts ahead of time and create something fun with your store.
 For example, Sunday, September 6th is National Read a Book Day.
-If you own a coffee shop or any store that has some tables for customer, you can create a post in addition with a deal saying, for every customer that brings in a book they will receive a buy one get one free deal.
+If you own a coffee shop or any store that has some tables for customers, you can create a post in addition to a deal saying, for every customer that brings in a book they will receive a buy one get one free deal.
 The point is to play with it and have fun.

 3. End of Summer – September 22nd

 This isn’t really a national holiday, but it still is a notable day.
 It marks the end of sunny weather, trips to the beach and summer vacation.
 Fall isn’t so bad though.
 Cool weather, browning leaves and the transition to jackets and sweaters.

 If you have summer items, make a deal out of the end of summer.
 Have a bonanza special where customers can get certain items one last time.
 The power of availability is incredible and you can get a little push of traffic coming into your business.

 Fall sees the return and beginning of many TV shows.
 Many TV shows are a big deal to people and they cannot wait to see their favorite characters again.
 Here is where your business can show some personality.
 Remember it really isn’t enough to just say, “Hey this show is starting, excited!!!”
 That is a pretty blank statement.
 Every TV show has its inside jokes that die-hards and enthusiasts share.
 Key in on this.